simran-pandey/Computer-Science-Internships/README.md

 **Eligibility criteria:** (a) All people with non-binary gender identities or who identify as women (transgender or cisgender) are welcome to apply.

-(b) Aside from this main requirement, we look for applicants
+(b) Aside from this main requirement, we look for applicants.

 (c) Who are involved with or have attended one or more workshops organized by communities like Rails Girls, Railsbridge, Black Girls Code, PyLadies, or similar initiatives.